mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 # How to launch the dashboard

 This guide shows you how to launch your dashboard in different ways.
-By default, your dashboard apps run on localhost.
+By default, your dashboard apps run on localhost port 8050 so is accessible at http://127.0.0.1:8050/.

-## Default built-in Flask web server
+## Default built-in Flask development server

-!!! example "Default built-in Flask web server"
+!!! example "Default built-in Flask development server"
     === "app.py"
         ```py
         from vizro import Vizro